huggingface/hub-docs/docs/hub/models-faq.md

 ## How can I see what dataset was used to train the model?

 It's up to the person who uploaded the model to include the training information!
-You may find the information about the datasets that the model was trained on in the model card.
+A user can [specify](./model-cards#specifying-a-dataset) the dataset used for training a model.
 If the datasets used for the model are on the Hub, the uploader may have included them in the [model card's metadata](https://huggingface.co/Jiva/xlm-roberta-large-it-mnli/blob/main/README.md#L7-L9).
 In that case, the datasets would be linked with a handy card on the right side of the model page:

 <div class="flex justify-center">
 <img class="block dark:hidden" width="350" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/models-linked-datasets.png"/>